-When most people plan out their exercise for the week, they schedule in their trips to the gym and stop there.
-But what if, instead of doing nothing the other days, you vowed to squeeze in at least 10 minutes of dedicated movement?
+When most people plan out their exercise for the week, they schedule their trips to the gym and stop there.
+But what if, instead of doing nothing on the days you can’t make it to the gym you vowed to squeeze in at least 10 minutes of dedicated movement at home?
 And yes, we’re talking every single day.
 No exceptions.

 “Knowing you have to do something holds you accountable, creates a routine, and forces you to let go of excuses,” says Tracee Badway, an instructor at Studio Three in Chicago.
 In other words, realizing that you need to get it done forces you to look for the opportunity to get your session in—even on days you can’t fit in one of your longer gym routines, or would much rather hit the snooze button than wake up early.
 “Everyone has 10 minutes,” Badway says.
 “Do squats while you’re brushing your teeth and you’re 20 percent done!”

 So what counts?
 Anything that helps get your heart rate up or works your muscles.
 “Do crunches during commercial breaks, grab the stairs two-at-a-time on your way to work, or do jumping jacks while waiting for the laundry to finish,” says Badway.
 “And when all else fails, get some fresh air by going for a speedy walk!”